Parkview Square: Occupants

+Atlas

+Atlas, the bar in the lobby of the building, has a unique 3-storey gin tower housing over a thousand gins.
+The tower used to hold a wine chiller from which a female bartender dressed as a fairy would retrieve bottles on request by means of a flying wire apparatus.

 Design and architecture

-Parkview Square was designed by Singapore's DP Architects of Singapore.
+Parkview Square was designed by American architect James Adams, with DP Architects of Singapore as the local architect.
 It was developed by Chyau Fwu Group, and it was the last major project by C. S. Hwang, its founder.

-The office space on each floor is column-less so it can be reconfigured according to the tenant's wish.
 Although it is a modern building, having been completed in 2002, it is designed in the classic Art Deco style, inspired by New York City's 1929 Chanin Building.
 The exterior surface of the building is clad in brown granite, bronze, lacquer, and glass.

 The lobby is also designed in the Art Deco style and features a 15m-high ceiling with hand-crafted details.
-The bar in the lobby of the building has a unique 3-storey gin tower housing over a thousand gins.
-The tower used to hold a wine chiller from which a female bartender dressed as a fairy would retrieve bottles on request by means of a flying wire apparatus.

 The open plaza of Parkview Square is reminiscent of Piazza San Marco in Venice with sculptures and statues surrounding the open plaza.
-There are many bronze effigies of some of the most famous figures in world history, including Sun Yat-sen, Abraham Lincoln, Salvador Dalí, Mozart, Chopin, Isaac Newton, Pablo Picasso, Rembrandt, Shakespeare, Plato, Dante, Winston Churchill and Albert Einstein.
+There are many bronze effigies of some of the most famous figures in world history, including Sun Yat-sen, Abraham Lincoln, Salvador Dalí, and Mozart.

 The building has widespread use of motifs, sculptures, and ornamentation.
 The building is guarded by eight gigantic fiberglass statues of men holding a light ball in their hands, four of them standing on each broad side of the building's crown.
 Gargoyles decorate the building’s exterior.